MEDCVR/Forceps-Manipulation-Challenge/index.md

 <br>No remote center of motion (RCM) constraint is required.

-Teams may place the competition fixtures anywhere within their robot workspace.
+Teams may place the competition scenarios anywhere within their robot workspace.

 # Competition Scenarios